hackshackers/hackshackers-hugo/content/news/2011/05/chicago-hacks-hackers-brainstorm-mojo-challenge-ideas.md

 A group of 30-plus hacks and hackers gathered last week in the basement of the Tribune Tower for a “MoJo Beerstorm.”

-The event, hosted by the Chicago chapter of Hacks/Hackers, was a brainstorming meeting intended to inspire participants to submit ideas for the [Knight/Mozilla MoJo Innovation Challenge][1] – a chance for individuals to shape the future of news and re-open the web, à la Firefox.
+The event, hosted by the Chicago group of Hacks/Hackers, was a brainstorming meeting intended to inspire participants to submit ideas for the [Knight/Mozilla MoJo Innovation Challenge][1] – a chance for individuals to shape the future of news and re-open the web, à la Firefox.

 **[Phillip Smith][2]**, a key leader of the MoJo Challenge, flew in from Toronto to attend the May 24 event.
 The evening kicked off with pizza and soda before Smith gave a brief presentation about Mozilla and the challenge details.